WaryaWayne/WaryaWayne/README.md

 👋 Hey, I’m Abdullah<br>
 <br>Highly motivated, self-taught Full-Stack Developer with proven ability to architect and build complex applications from the ground up.
-Proficient across the entire stack, from backend development with Python/Django/Node, database management with sqlite3 or PostgreSQ with plugins, cache layers like Redis, sync layers like electricSQL, to modern frontend development with React/TypeScript.
+Proficient across the entire stack, from backend development with Python / Django / Node, database management with sqlite3 or PostgreSQ with plugins like pgbouncer, cache layers like Redis, sync layers like electricSQL, to modern frontend development with React/TypeScript.
 Passionate about turning complex workflows into scalable, user-friendly tools.

 <br>• A proven self-starter with exceptional discipline and grit.
 <br>• A practical problem-solver who learns by building, not just by reading.